iroy2000/react-redux-boilerplate/README.md

 We welcome anyone to send us __pull request__ to improve this boilerplate, the goal is to make it better from time to time and we all can learn from it.

 This boilerplate will be maintained separately.
 So please do not check in any business logic to it unless it is for example purpose.

 ## Updates

+__9 / 14 / 2017__

+For those of you seeing the following error

+`mozjpeg pre-build test failed ...`

+There is a bug in `imagemin` with Node 6 or above, and [here is the discussion](https://github.com/imagemin/imagemin/issues/168)

+If you are using mac, you can fix that by doing this

+`brew install automake autoconf libtool dpkg pkgconfig nasm libpng`

 __7 / 15 / 2017__